Liaoning bronze dagger culture: Slender daggers

 This later part of the Liaoning bronze dagger culture is often referred to as the "Korean bronze dagger culture," since it was largely restricted to the Korean peninsula.
 At this point the Liaoning culture artifacts begin to disappear from the northeast China area.
 A new form of dagger begins to turn up on the Korean peninsula, straight and slender (Sehyungdonggeom, 세형동검).

 The greatest concentration of bronze daggers is found in the Geum River valley of South Chungcheong province.
 Away from this area, the daggers become progressively fewer.
 This appears to indicate that most daggers were produced in the Geum valley, and the other cultures of the peninsula acquired them primarily by trade.
 Trade also took place by sea, with artifacts from the Later Phase found in Japanese archeological sites as well.

 Lee (1996) divides this phase into two distinct sections: one dating to the 3rd century BCE in which the production of slender bronze daggers predominated, and one dating to the 2nd century BCE in which daggers are often accompanied by bronze mirrors with geometric designs and halberds influenced by the Chinese Qin state.
 In the first part, a single pottery culture typified by clay-band applique is found throughout the Korean peninsula, but in the second part distinctive pottery types emerge in the northwest and the remainder of the peninsula.

 Historical identity

-The disappearance of the Liaoning bronze dagger culture from China appears to coincide with the State of Yan's conquest of that area.
+The disappearance of the Liaoning bronze dagger culture from Liaoning appears to coincide with the State of Yan's conquest of that area.
 The Korean bronze dagger culture of the Later Phase appears to correspond with the state of Jin, which occasionally enters Chinese annals as a contemporary of Wiman Joseon.
 Lee (1984, p.
 13) views this as the period of emergence of the "walled-town states" in Korean culture, a hierarchical political structure in contrast to the tribal system which had prevailed during the Neolithic period.

 Other archaelologists have associated the culture with the ancient Shanrong people, a group that lived on the periphery of Yan.
 However, convincing evidence for either assignment is still lacking.